xoundboy/freethemusic/README.rst

 ====
-I built it for myself after spending several years working in a recording studio making all sorts of recordings, music, soundtracks, radio broadcasts and more working with hundreds of diverse people from garage band teenagers in a youth club to well known artists, musicians, comedians, actors and poets.
+I built it for myself after spending several years working in a recording studio making all sorts of recordings, music, soundtracks, radio broadcasts and more working with hundreds of diverse people from garage band teenagers in a youth club to well known recording artists, musicians, comedians, actors and poets.
 The vast majority of that work never got widely distributed, nevertheless, most of it was made with that intention and hope springs eternal that more of it may one day reach a wider audience, even if that is just friends and family.

-Hence the name *Free the music* ...
+Hence the name **Free the music** ...

 ... but it doesn't need to be music really.
 It could be any MP3 format file.
 Maybe one day it will also support videos.
-The key difference here though, is that each artist, recording, album and playlist will be populate-able with rich text and imagery, credits, lyrics, artwork and links to other similarly-tagged content within the archive as well as support user interaction and commentary.
+The key difference here though, is that each artist, recording, album and playlist will be populate-able with rich text and imagery, credits, lyrics, artwork and links to other similarly-tagged content within the archive.
+Your visitors will of course be able to leave comments and ratings too and sharing on social media will mean a simple button click.

 Early versions of my portfolio website (http://xoundboy.com) were very basic.
-Each recording had its own page, each artist their own aggregation page but there was no player, no user-generated playlists and the user experience was bad.
+Each recording had its own page, each artist their own aggregation page but there was no player, no user-generated playlists and the user experience was basic.

 This new design seeks to be delightfully easy to use and so intuitive that even your parents can use it, and maybe drunk people will use it to D-J their own work at parties.
 Who knows how it might end up being used?
 The main thing is that it